Taking quantisation seriously: a farewell to waves: The double slit revisited

 This results in

 where any contributions from orthogonal momenta amount merely to global phase factors.
-The Fourier integration over all $y$ can be understood here as considering the global periodic structure of the scatterer, as necessitated by Bloch's theorem.
+The Fourier integration over all $y$ can be understood here as considering the global structure of the scatterer, rather than invoking interfering plane waves.
 Our momentum distribution is then

+This indicates that the $p_y$ spectrum, with both single and double-slit factors, is already imposed at $x=0$, before waves originating from each slit get a chance to overlap.

+Thus, actual spatial wave-overlap and interference is irrelevant in forming the far-field position distribution, which precisely mirrors $P(p_y)$ above.
+This conforms nicely with the $\ell$ analogy, as the beams in question do not change $\ell$ while propagating in free space.
+Meaning their $\ell$ must only be determined at the spatial light modulator, not in some interference region at the detection point (unless one wishes to argue the detector itself couples different modes based on its distance to the slits).